backspaces/as-app3d/docs/README.md

 * [Hello World](https://backspaces.github.io/as-app3d/models/?hello): Simple "hello world" model with patches, turtles, links.

-All models have a single html file using a query string to specify the model.
+All models use a single html file using a query string to specify the model.
 So the above has https://backspaces.github.io/as-app3d/models/?hello for it's url.

 * [ants](https://backspaces.github.io/as-app3d/models/?ants) A simple ant pheromone model.
 * [buttons](https://backspaces.github.io/as-app3d/models/?buttons) Stu Kauffman's famous non-linear behavior of random linking of pairs of buttons in a pile.